jgarc186/second-brain/2-areas/chart-your-course/2025/week_10_feelings_and_actions.md

 - This afternoon I was thinking about Saketh and I decided to go and try to give him as a recommendation to the team at ThinkIQ.
 Then he started to ask me all these random questions and I was bout to get irrited but I decided to treat him like he was a really good friend and my feelings towards him changed.
 I was able to see him in a different light.
 So because of this I was able to give him a good recommendation.

+### 03.13.2025 - THURSDAY
+- Working on helping more friends to get connected with recruiters and truly enjoying the process of helping people out to land new jobs.